Developing an Interest Group

 IG Coordinators are encouraged to participate with the Child and Professional Advocacy committee chair to develop or revise position papers relevant to their Interest Group.
 Position papers may also be drafted or proposed by an IG, but all position papers must ultimately come from the Child and Professional Advocacy Committee.
 Therefore, a draft position paper should be submitted to the Child and Professional Advocacy committee chair to be considered for further development and submission for approval.

 IGs are encouraged to interact through electronic means rather than printed newsletters.
 The IG coordinators should promote communications in the IG Community by posting questions and/or responding to posts on a regular basis.

 IG Coordinators are encouraged to solicit and to submit articles from IG members about specific interest areas to the Communiqué following the guidelines available on the NASP website.

 IG coordinators are also encouraged to solicit articles and handouts for posting in the IG Community Library.
 Links to resources available elsewhere on the Web may also be shared.

-The IG Chair will organize an annual meeting with IG Coordinators, which will take place at the Annual Convention.
+The IG subcommittee chair will organize an annual meeting with IG Coordinators, which will take place at the Annual Convention.
 The purpose of this meeting will be to share ideas, to provide procedural information and updates, to problem-solve, and to plan for the upcoming year.